Skip to Main Content

 The Problem

 For years, after every mass shooting, the gun lobby and the politicians they’ve bought and paid for told Americans not to “politicize” mass shootings.
-Instead, they offered thoughts and prayers to victims while refusing to take action.
+Instead, they sent thoughts and prayers to victims while refusing to take action, blaming mental health, violent video games, and even doors for our country’s mass shooting epidemic.
 Eventually, public attention would drift away, and calls for reform would fade.
-No more.
+In recent years, as these shootings have become more and more common, demand for change has mounted.

 The Solution